rcortx/handwritten-digit-extraction/README.md

-# Reading a handwritten number from an image
+# Reading a handwritten number from an image of a form

+### Problem Statement
+Read a hand written number on different types of physical forms.
+Number may be of arbitary denomination (length), is not OCR friendly (enclosed within printed boxes - check below) and may contain noise. cost of misclassification is 100 times than that of classifying a number as UNKNOWN

+Relevant Metrics:
+- *Correct Classifications:* the predicted number matches the expected number exactly
+- *UNKNOWNs:* predicted number could not be determined reliably
+- *Misclassifications:* algorithm predicted number XYZ but the expected number was different.

+The *cost of a misclassification is 100x the cost of UNKNOWN* (heavily prefer UNKNOWN to mispredictions)

+### Solution
+*Performance:* 95%+ number reading accuracy while correctly detecting majority of misclassifications as UNKNOWNS.

-### Note: All code has been moved to `aggregated_pipeline.py` for faster review
+### Note: All code has been moved to *aggregated_pipeline.py* except CNN architecture and training code which is in *data_exploration.ipynb*

-#### `data_exploration.ipynb` contains data exploration, visualizations and experimentations with same code but is dirty and un-refactored
+#### *data_exploration.ipynb* contains data exploration, visualizations and experimentations with same code but is dirty and un-refactored

-### Noteworthy reusable code:
+### Framework features (Reusable code):

 #### Unsupervised Peak Clustering algorithm to remove horizontal/vertical noise from image.
 Yields pretty good results.